Trace formulas in higher dimensions: Weaker trace formulas

-{\it Acknowledgement:} A. Chattopadhyay is supported by the Core Research Grant (CRG), File No: CRG/2023/004826, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.
+{\it Acknowledgements:} A. Chattopadhyay is supported by the Core Research Grant (CRG), File No: CRG/2023/004826, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.
 S. Giri acknowledges the support provided by the Prime Minister's Research Fellowship (PMRF), PMRF-ID: 1902164, Government of India.
-C. Pradhan acknowledges support from the IoE post-doctoral fellowship at IISc Bangalore.
+C. Pradhan acknowledges support from the NBHM post-doctoral fellowship, Government of India.
 A. Usachev was partially supported by the Theoretical Physics and Mathematics Advancement Foundation \enquote{BASIS}.
+The authors thank the anonymous referees for a detailed reading of the text and a number of comments which improved the exposition.

+{\bf Data Availability Statement:} Data sharing is not applicable to this article as no data sets were generated or analyzed during the current study.